Code-Institute-Submissions/vinyl-punks/README.md

-4|I can add an album to my cart immediately when displayed on screen|All users 5|I can display my cart without having to navigate away from where I currently am|All users 6|I can pay for my item and receive a confirmation on the order|All users 7|I can store mye checkout information for my next visit|Registered users 8|I can write, edit and delete reviews and ratings for albums|Registered users 9|I can view previous purchases as well as update my stored information|Registered users 10|I can add, update and delete a product outside the django admin|Superusers 11|I can add multiple tracks to an album at once|Superusers 12|I can remove tracks from an album outside the django admin|Superusers
+4|I can add an album to my cart immediately when displayed on screen|All users 5|I can display my cart without having to navigate away from where I currently am|All users 6|I can pay for my item and receive a confirmation on the order|All users 7|I want to be able to register for an account|All users 8|I can store mye checkout information for my next visit|Registered users 9|I can write, edit and delete reviews and ratings for albums|Registered users 10|I can view previous purchases as well as update my stored information|Registered users 11|I can add, update and delete a product outside the django admin|Superusers 12|I can add multiple tracks to an album at once|Superusers 13|I can remove tracks from an album outside the django admin|Superusers

 ### Wireframes